Arunachalam76/Arunachalam76/README.md

 - 👋 Hi, I’m @Arunachalam76
 - 👀 I’m interested in Kubernetes, Jenkins, Data Science, Azure and Oracle Cloud
 - 🌱 I’m currently learning K8s and Devops
-- 💞️ I’m looking to collaborate on  AWS, Oracle Cloud and Devops
+- 💞️ I’m looking to collaborate on  AWS, Google Cloud and Devops
 - 📫 How to reach me aruchalam@gmail.com

 <!---